bevansm/PLGSPL/README.md

 A Python tool to convert PrarieLearn CSV results and files into a single PDF for upload to GradeScope.

-Written at the University of British Columbia, intended for all.

 ## Context

-In 2019W2, [Paul Carter](https://www.cs.ubc.ca/people/paul-carter) created a python script to stitch together files from the `pl-file-editor` element to upload to GradeScope.

-Inspired by his work--and in desperate need for a way to grade manually during COVID--we built PLGSPL as a more general, easy way to export PrairieLearn manual grading results to a pdf for gradescope uploads and grading.

 There is an [issue open on PL](https://github.com/PrairieLearn/PrairieLearn/issues/2104) to support PDF exports for offline work and grading.
 We intend for this to be an intermediate solution.